 WHY IS IT IMPORTANT TO DEVELOP YOUR STYLE?

 Developing your own style and identity allows you to stand out from the crowd.
 In turn brands will take notice = more work opportunities.
 Winner I’d say!

 I love the style of video that Sarah records.
 Each one is short and concise and she provides the pdf downloads to refer back to.
-Whenever necessary you can refer back to a specific recording or pdf without having to wait through a whole units worth.
-Sarahs teaching style is approachable, warm, insightful and infighting.
-At this those leads into the community built outside of the course.
-If, I’ve ever has a question via instagram DM, Sarah has always graciously taken the time to answer.
+Whenever necessary you can refer back to a specific recording or pdf without having to wait through a whole unit's worth.
+Sarah's teaching style is approachable, warm, insightful and inviting.
+If I’ve ever had a question via instagram DM, Sarah has always graciously taken the time to answer.

-I urge those that take this to use the course as spring board or a stepping stone to their development.
+I urge those that take this to use the course as a springboard or a stepping stone to their development.
 As mentioned previously, knowing how to implement the skills taught and then developing those skills to create your own brand is essential.

 Foodtography School also offers 4 other courses:

 For the photographer with a developed understanding of composition, editing in lightroom and DSLR skills.
 This delves deeper into composition and styling, how to shoot with artificial light, and more in-depth knowledge of editing and styling.
 (I’m currently halfway through this course and I love it!)